DeviaVir/zenbot/README.md

-    --poll_trades <ms>              poll new trades at this interval in ms --currency_increment <amount>   Currency increment, if different than the asset increment; e.g. 0.000001 --use_prev_trades               load and use previous trades for stop-order triggers and loss protection --disable_stats                 disable printing order stats
+    --poll_trades <ms>              poll new trades at this interval in ms --currency_increment <amount>   Currency increment, if different than the asset increment; e.g. 0.000001 --use_prev_trades               load and use previous trades for stop-order triggers and loss protection --exact_buy_orders              instead of only adjusting maker buy when the price goes up, adjust it if price has changed at all
+    --exact_sell_orders             instead of only adjusting maker sell when the price goes down, adjust it if price has changed at all
+    --disable_stats                 disable printing order stats
     --reset_profit                  start new profit calculation from 0 --debug                         output detailed debug info